How can you tell your child has ADHD?

 Recognizing ADHD symptoms and seeking early intervention will lead to better outcomes for both affected children and their families.

-Email us any inquiry, our Therapist/Specialist will offer their best advice whether it is necessary to have the ADHD test to be carry out.
+Email us any inquiry, our Therapist/Specialist will offer their best advice on whether it is necessary to have the ADHD test to be carried out.